Historical Markers in Modoc County, California

 Modoc County Timeline

-This timeline provides a condensed summary of the historical journey of Modoc County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Modoc County, California.

 - 1874 - Modoc County established as California's newest county.